-Effective October 2011, the Company refinanced a long-term primary credit facility (the "Credit Agreement") with total credit facilities of up to \$2,400,000, including a term loan facility in the amount of \$1,200,000 bearing interest at the prime rate plus one-quarter of one percent (0.25%), (4.00% effective average interest rate), maturing on May 31, 2018, repayable in monthly principal installments of \$33,333, paid in full on October 23, 2014.
+Effective October 2011, the Company refinanced a long-term primary credit facility (the "Credit Agreement") with total credit facilities of up to \$2,400,000, including a term loan facility in the amount of \$1,200,000 bearing interest at the Prime Rate plus one-quarter of one percent (0.25%), (4.75% effective average interest rate), maturing on May 31, 2018, repayable in monthly principal installments of \$33,333, paid in full on October 23, 2014.
 The Credit Agreement also includes a commercial advance line of up to \$1,200,000 for operating purposes, bearing interest at the Prime Rate plus one-quarter of one percent (0.25%), maturing on May 31, 2018.
-The available credit line at September 30, 2017 was \$1,200,000 (December 31, 2016 - \$1,200,000).
+The available credit line at March 31, 2018 was \$1,200,000 (December 31, 2017 - \$1,200,000).
 The Credit Agreement is secured by all the accounts receivable, inventory, equipment, and general intangibles of the Company.
-Under this agreement, the Company has agreed to certain conditions and financial covenant ratios, based on financial results including net worth, current and debt service ratios, and profitability, which have been met.
+Under this agreement, the Company has agreed to certain conditions and financial covenant ratios, based on financial results including net worth, current and debt service ratios which have been met.
+The profitability covenant has not been met and a waiver has been applied for.
 Advances are automatically repayable daily with available funds after clearing operating disbursements.